 Community Health Support Agent

-The formal health system in Senegal is unable to meet all the health needs of the local population, particularly those living in communities with limited access to clinics and hospitals.
+The formal health system in Senegal struggles to meet all the health needs of the population, particularly those living in remote and/or underserved areas.
+Equitable access to quality health services is a national priority of the Government of Senegal, which includes community health as a pillar of the national health policy operationalized by the National Community Health Strategic Plan (NCHSP).
 Consequently, the Ministry of Health and Social Action (MSAS) is promoting community health as a way to improve access to basic health care and prevention services for the majority of the population.
-The MSAS created a network of basic health units called health huts, and each health hut is run by two Community Health Agents (CHAs).
+The MSAS created a network of basic health units called health huts, and each health hut is usually run by two Community Health Agents (CHAs).
 CHAs are volunteers from the community who have received training to provide basic health care.
 They are supported by Community Health Educators (CHEs) who are in charge of educating the community on disease prevention and the adoption of healthy practices.
 The CHAs and CHEs together compose the area’s Community Health Workers (CHWs).

-The Community Health Project seeks to (1) support CHWs to deliver quality health care and prevention services; and (2) improve utilization of community health services and uptake of healthy behaviors, particularly among pregnant women and mothers.
+The Community Health Project seeks to (1) support CHWs to deliver quality health care and prevention services; (2) improve utilization of community health services and uptake of healthy behaviors, particularly among pregnant women and mothers and (3) promote early care seeking behaviors for common childhood illnesses.

 The Community Health Project uses a two-pronged approach:

-• Support a cohort of pregnant women and mothers to adopt evidence-based Maternal and Child Health (MCH) behaviors.
+• Support pregnant women, mothers, and caretakers to adopt evidence-based healthy behaviors.

-Volunteers will work with their Senegalese counterparts to carry out the following activities:
+Volunteers work with their Senegalese counterparts to carry out the following activities:

 Peace Corps Senegal includes gender equity and empowerment efforts throughout all our work.
-As such, you will receive training on gender challenges in Senegal and you will have the opportunity to implement gender-related activities that are contextually appropriate.
-Through this health project, you will empower youth via the young relais (community health volunteer) program; increase the involvement of men in Maternal and Child Health activities that used to only target women (men as partners); and target influential community members to help facilitate the adoption of health behaviors (behavior change communication).
+As such, you will receive training on gender challenges in Senegal and have the opportunity to implement gender-related activities that are contextually appropriate.
+Through this health project, you will empower youth via youth health club activities; increase the involvement of men in maternal and child health activities; and target influential community members to help facilitate the adoption of health behaviors.
 During your service, you will look for other ways to work with community members to promote gender-equitable norms and increase girls’ and women’s sense of agency.

-As an actor in the development of Senegal, and a part of the wider Peace Corps effort to share our story with our counterparts and host governments as well as to bring that story home to the U.S., you will monitor and report on your work activities throughout your service.
+As an actor in the development of Senegal, and part of the wider Peace Corps effort to share our story with our counterparts and host government as well as to bring that story home to the US, you will monitor and report on your work activities throughout your service.

 A background or education in health is not required.
-Peace Corps training will equip you with the knowledge and skills needed to implement capacity building and MCH outreach activities.
+Peace Corps training will give you the opportunity to gain the knowledge and skills needed to implement capacity building and MCH outreach activities.
 There will undoubtedly be challenges, but you will not be alone.
 Peace Corps Senegal has an experienced health team ready to provide technical assistance, advice, and feedback.

 Required Language Skills

-Senegalese dishes are tasty, usually consisting of a staple of rice, millet, or corn with vegetable sauces, sometimes with meat or fish.
+Senegalese dishes usually consist of a staple of rice, millet, or corn with stews, sometimes accompanied with vegetables, meat or fish (fresh or dry).
 There is far less variety than many Americans are accustomed to.
 Determined vegetarians may maintain their diet, but this further decreases variety.
-Some Volunteers choose to alter their diets in order to be more culturally aligned with a Senegalese lifestyle.

 Peace Corps Volunteers are role models in Senegal.
 As such, you are expected to model respectful, responsible behavior throughout your 27 months of service.
 Alcohol, for example, must be used responsibly, especially in any public places and in the community in which you live.

 In order to build trust with the people you are here to serve, you must respect cultural norms and practices.
-For example, greeting everyone in the office every morning is essential to gaining the respect of your co-workers and community members.
+For example, greeting everyone in your household/compound, the office or other place of work every morning is essential to gaining the respect of your host family, co-workers and community members.

-Through inclusive recruitment and retention of staff and Volunteers, the Peace Corps seeks to reflect the rich diversity of the United States and bring diverse perspectives and solutions to development issues.
+Through inclusive recruitment and retention of staff and Volunteers, the Peace Corps seeks to reflect the rich diversity of the United States and bring diverse standpoints and solutions to development issues.
 Volunteers who are of an American racial, ethnic, or national minority or whose religious or spiritual beliefs differ from the majority may experience curiosity and unwanted attention from Senegalese nationals.
-Lesbian, gay, bisexual, transgender and queer (LGBTQ) Volunteers are welcomed within the Peace Corps Volunteer and staff community, and many LGBTQ Volunteers have served here successfully.
-However, same-sex sexual activity is criminalized by Senegalese legal code and punishable by imprisonment in Senegal.
-Culturally, LGBTQ people are not well accepted in Senegal, and LGBTQ Volunteers cannot safely serve openly.
-Please refer to the U.S. Department of State’s travel page for more information.

 Learn more about the Volunteer experience in Senegal: Get detailed information on culture, communications, housing, and safety — including crime statistics [PDF] — in order to make a well-informed decision about serving.

-Couples will live together throughout Pre-Service Training as well as throughout Peace Corps service.
+Couples will live together throughout Pre-Service Training and all other trainings thereafter as well as throughout Peace Corps service in their community of assignment.
 Couples, just like all other Volunteers, are required to live with a host family for the entire 27-months.

 Before you apply, please review Medical Information for Applicants to learn about the clearance process and other health conditions that are difficult to accommodate in Peace Corps service.